Best Retirement Villages in America

 8. NoHo Senior Arts Colony in North Hollywood, California

 The NoHo Senior Arts Colony is a specialty community that goes well beyond senior living.
-The colony offers one- and two-bedroom apartments in the NoHo arts district for adults ages 62 and older.
+Specifically, the colony offers one- and two-bedroom apartments in the NoHo arts district for adults ages 62 and older.
 These are luxury-style apartments that provide a wide range of amenities, programs and social activities.

 The unique features of the NoHo Senior Arts Colony include a stadium-style performing arts theater, a visual arts studio, a digital arts room and numerous wellness programs.
-There aren’t many other retirement villages that can bring out your creative and artistic passions with such quality resources.
+Overall, there aren’t many other retirement villages that can bring out your creative and artistic passions with such quality resources.

 7. Lake Weir Retirement Community in Ocklawaha, Florida

 Lake Weir is a self-proclaimed “toy-friendly” community for retirees.
-This means the community is open to and even encourages residents to enjoy their bikes, boats, cars and more.
+In general, this means the community is open to and even encourages residents to enjoy their bikes, boats, cars and more.
 If you want to add a pool to your backyard, go for it.
-If you want a larger garage for your classic cars, it’s yours.
+In addition, if you want a larger garage for your classic cars, it’s yours.